-Colonoscopy is advised for all average-risk patients, age 50 and older, as a method of colon cancer screening.
-The procedure is preformed using a colonoscope, a long flexible tube that permits visualization of the lining of the large bowel utilizing a video monitor.
+Colonoscopy is advised for all patients, age 50 and older, as a method of colon cancer screening.
+The procedure is preformed using a colonoscope, a long flexible tube that permits visualization of the lining of the large bowel.
 The instrument is inserted via the rectum and guided through the length of the colon.
 If the doctor sees a suspicious area, a biopsy can be done to make a diagnosis.

 Reasons for Colonoscopy

-Colonoscopy is a valuable tool for the diagnosis and treatment of many diseases of the large intestine.
-Indications for this procedure include:
+Colonoscopy is a valuable tool for the diagnosis and treatment of many conditions within the large intestine, including:

-- the detection and removal of polyps, surveillance for new polyps in individuals with a past history of polyps, or cancer of the colon.
+- Surveillance for new polyps in individuals with a past history of polyps or cancer of the colon.

 Age-appropriate patients not experiencing any of the above gastrointestinal issues may want to take advantage of our Open Access Colonoscopy program to schedule a colonoscopy procedure, usually without the need for a pre-procedure consultation.

 During the course of the examination, a polyp may be found.
 Polyps are abnormal growths of tissue which vary in size from a tiny dot to several inches.
-If your doctor feels that removal of the polyp is indicated, he will pass a wire loop or snare through the colonoscope and sever the attachment of the polyp from the intestinal wall by means of an electrical current.
+If your physician feels that removal of the polyp is necessary, he or she will pass a wire loop or snare through the colonoscope and remove the polyp from the intestinal wall.
 You should feel no pain during removal of the polyp.
-Polyps are usually removed because they can cause rectal bleeding, potentially grow larger and develop into cancerous growths, or contain cancer.
+Polyps are usually removed because they can cause rectal bleeding, potentially grow larger and develop into cancerous growths or contain cancer.
 Although the majority of polyps are benign (non-cancerous), a small percentage may contain an area of cancer in them or may develop into cancer.
 Removal of colon polyps is an important means of prevention and cure of colon cancer, which is the second leading cause of cancer death in the United States.

 Preparation for the Procedure

 Specific instructions will be provided to you regarding cleansing the bowel in anticipation of the colonoscopy examination.
-It is very important that the instructions be followed as outlined in order to ensure a well-prepared colon which will facilitate the colonoscopy.
+It is very important that the instructions be followed as outlined in order to ensure a well-prepared colon.